Kay-911/2-Stack-PDA/README.md

 3. After entering all the transitions, type `end` to complete the transition configuration.

-You can also save all entered configurations if you wish to a .txt file.
+You can also save all entered configurations, if you wish, to a .txt file.
 Now the 2-Stack-PDA is ready for simulation.

 You can enter input strings for simulation, view the current configuration by typing `show`, or return to the main menu using `menu`.

-**Note**: The Simulator also functions as 1-Stack-PDAs by always passing **ε** as pop_stack2 and push_stack2 character.
+**Note**: The Simulator also functions as 1-Stack-PDA by always passing **ε** as pop_stack2 and push_stack2 character.

 ### Loading a 2-Stack-PDA